Chandannagar: French Cemetery

 The French Cemetery contains 150 tombs and is located on Grand Trunk Road opposite Lal Dighi (a large lake).
 Amongst the remarkable people buried there, one can find the tomb of Duplessis, the founding father of French Chandannagar and also the one of pioneering meteorologist Henry "Storm" Piddington, who is mentioned in Amitav Ghosh's novel The Hungry Tide.

 Chandanangar Gate

 Constructed in 1937, to mark the Fall of Bastille, the gate has the slogan of the French Revolution "Liberté, égalité, fraternité (Liberty, equality fraternity)" etched on it.

 The Underground House (Patal-Bari)

-The building is another beautiful example of the advancement in the knowledge of architecture and the aesthetic sense of the people of those earlier days.
+The building is another example of the advancement in the knowledge of architecture and the aesthetic sense of the people of those earlier days.
 Its lower floor is submerged during monsoon when the level of the river rises.
 Rabindranath Tagore frequently visited the place and appreciated a lot about the building.
 He felt that the place influenced him to a large extent and broadened his intellectual capabilities.
-He mentioned Patal-bari in many of his famous novels.
-The famous social reformer Iswar Chandra Vidyasagar also stayed in the building.
+He mentioned Patal-bari in many of his novels.
+The social reformer Iswar Chandra Vidyasagar also stayed in the building.
 The house was owned by the zamindars of nearby Mankundu.